bramleyccslab/causal_objects/README.md

 R scripts are named in self-explanatory manner:

-* `PCFG.R` scripts implement the generative grammar for each experiment.
+* `PCFG.R` scripts implement the generative grammars for each experiment
-* Scripts named after each model, e.g., `model_uncala.R`, implement the corresponding model.
+* Scripts named after each model, e.g., `model_uncala.R`, implement the corresponding model
-* Shared helper functions are reused by the `shared.R` script for Experiment 1 and the `functions/` folder for Experiment 2.
+* Shared helper functions are reused by the `shared.R` script for Experiment 1 and the `functions/` folder for Experiment 2

 Code are commented with corresponding sections, equations and line numbers in the manuscript.
 Line numbers may vary slightly.